Exploring RISC-V Long Vector Capabilities: A Case Study in Earth Sciences: Methodology

+Throughout this work, we use timelines as a way to visualize relevant aspects of code executions.
+These timelines are a product of a set of tracing tools integrated into our development infrastructure.
+Traces are then translated again to be visualized using Paraver~\cite{pillet1995paraver}, a trace visualizer developed at the Barcelona Supercomputing Center.

+\paragraph{RAVE traces} We use QEMU to emulate a RISC-V system with a vector unit.
+RAVE is a QEMU plugin that monitors the emulated executions and produces traces that can be later visualized and studied~\cite{vizcaino2024rave}.
+RAVE traces are not cycle accurate, since they originate from an emulated execution, but contain information such as the type of vector instructions executed and the code regions that contain them.
+In this work, all timelines that show code phases or types of instructions have been generated with RAVE.

-We leverage a custom hardware tracer embedded within the FPGA design that can spy the value of cherry-picked signals at each clock cycle.
+\paragraph{Signal traces} We leverage a custom hardware tracer embedded within the FPGA design that can spy the value of cherry-picked signals at each clock cycle.
 The tracer is configured before the application execution and triggers automatically when a given instruction is executed (\ie \texttt{vor.v}).
-It is also completely decoupled from the core, meaning that it has no impact on the performance of the application.
+It is also completely decoupled from the core, meaning that it has no impact on the performance of the application and they are cycle accurate.
 The traced data is read from the FPGA after the application has ended and transformed into a human-readable format.
-Traces are then translated again to be visualized using Paraver~\cite{pillet1995paraver}, a trace visualizer developed at the Barcelona Supercomputing Center.
+In this work, all timelines that show hardware resources such as the arithmetic unit or in-flight memory operations have been generated with the hardware tracer.